Doug Free

-Douglas Free (born January 16, 1984) is a former American football offensive tackle in the National Football League (NFL) for the Dallas Cowboys.
-He was drafted by the Cowboys in the fourth round of the 2007 NFL Draft.
+Douglas Free (born January 16, 1984) is an American former professional football offensive tackle in the National Football League (NFL) for the Dallas Cowboys.
+He was selected by the Cowboys in the fourth round of the 2007 NFL draft.
 He played college football at Northern Illinois University.

-Early years
+Early life

 Free attended Lincoln High School in Manitowoc, Wisconsin.
 As a junior, he received All-Fox Valley Conference honors.

-As a senior, he was named Defensive Lineman of the Year, All-state, and All-Fox Valley Conference on both offense (tight end) and defense (defensive tackle).
+As a senior, he was named Defensive lineman of the Year, All-state, and All-Fox Valley Conference on both offense (tight end) and defense (defensive tackle).
 He tallied 64 tackles, 8 sacks, 6 fumble-cause hits, 5 passes defensed, 2 fumble recoveries, 7 blocked kicks, 6 receptions for 141 yards, one touchdown.

 College career

 Free accepted a football scholarship from Northern Illinois University, with the plan of being converted into an offensive tackle.
 As a redshirt freshman, he was forced to start at left tackle, when sophomore tackle Shea Fitzgerald was killed along with 12 others, in a back porch collapse during a party in Lincoln Park, in Chicago, Illinois.
 He had 10 starts at left tackle and 2 at tight end.

 As a sophomore, he developed into an athletic player that earned him the nickname "Doug Freak" among his teammates.
 He settled at left tackle with 12 starts and was named second-team All-MAC.

 As a junior, he started 12 games at left tackle, receiving first-team All-MAC and honorable mention All-American honors.